Table of Contents Contents

 RBC is one of Canada’s largest banks and is considered to be one of Canada’s top 5 banks.
 They serve over 20 million customers and have over 100,000 employees worldwide.
 They offer key segments like bank accounts, credit cards, auto financing, mortgages, loans, investment products, and investment services.
 They even offer global banking services, global wealth management and home equity financing.

-TD is another one of Canada’s top 5 banks.
+TD bank is another one of Canada’s systemically important banks.
 They were created in 1955 and are headquartered out of Toronto.
 They were created from a merger of The Dominion Bank, which was founded in 1869, and the Bank of Toronto, which was created in 1855.

-TD is actually considered to be a top 10 bank in North America as well as the 23rd largest bank in the world.
+TD is actually considered to be a top 10 bank in North America as well as the 23rd largest bank in the world due to its strong international presence.
 While they do serve the world, they also have TD Canada Trust, which is the Canadian division of the bank.

 This division has over 1,095 branches and serves over 11 million people.
 They offer many different financial services, including wholesale banking and private banking, as well as financial products and financing options.